eostermueller/javaPerformanceTroubleshooting/README.md

 How quickly can you identify a particular Java performance problem using the least amount of tooling/instrumentation?

+## Motivations
+Performance problems are everywhere, so java technicians need access to easy-to-use diagnostic tools at every step of the SDLC.
+This repo is one step towards building crowd-sourced approaches (perhaps on codegolf.stackexchange.com?) to the best and easiest tools/techniques to dectecting/fixing performance problems.

+## How to Play
 This scorecard determines the approach with the least amount of tooling/instrumentation.
 Lowest score wins!

 * 2 strokes if JVM restart is required to hook up your monitoring tool of choice.